NoriSte/ui-testing-best-practices/sections/generic-best-practices/test-code-with-debugging-in-mind.md

 cy.get('bar').should('baz') // retries the whole chain until the assertion passes (you have 10 sec timeout set)
 ```

+It's worth mentioning that even if Cypress does not have `step`, [Filip Hric](https://github.com/filiphric)'s [cypress-plugin-steps](https://github.com/NoriSte/ui-testing-best-practices/issues/43) is a valid alternative.

 ### Use clear selectors

 Look at this code